-- E. Dishwasher: After not using the machine for a period of 24 hours, a full cycle with detergent should be run. - F. Electrical Appliances.
-If the parts that come into contact with chametz are removable, they can be kashered in the appropriate way (if metal, follow the rules for metal utensils).
+- E Dishwasher: After not using the machine for a period of 24 hours, a full cycle with detergent should be run. - F. Electrical Appliances.
+If the parts that come into contact with Chametz are removable, they can be kashered in the appropriate way (if metal, follow the rules for metal utensils).
 If the parts are not removable, the appliance cannot be kashered.
-(All exposed parts should be thoroughly cleaned.) - G. Tables, Closets, and Counters: If used with chametz, they should be thoroughly cleaned and covered, and then they may be used. - H. Kitchen Sink: A metal sink can be kashered by thoroughly cleaning and then pouring boiling water over it.
+(All exposed parts should be thoroughly cleaned.) - G. Tables, Closets, and Counters: If used with Chametz, they should be thoroughly cleaned and covered, and then they may be used. - H. Kitchen Sink: A metal sink can be kashered by thoroughly cleaning and then pouring boiling water over it.
 A porcelain sink should be cleaned, and a sink rack used.
-If, however, dishes are to be soaked in a porcelain sink, a dish basin must be used. - I. Chametz and non-Passover Utensils: Non-Passover dishes, pots and chametz whose ownership has been transferred, should be separated, locked up or covered, and marked in order to prevent accidental use.
+If, however, dishes are to be soaked in a porcelain sink, a dish basin must be used. - L Chametz and non-Passover Utensils: Non-Passover dishes, pots and Chametz whose ownership has been transferred, should be separated, locked up or covered, and marked in order to prevent accidental use.

-The Torah prohibits the ownership of chametz (leaven) during Pesah.
-Therefore, we arrange for the sale of the chametz to a non-Jew.
-The sale of Chametz must be completed this year by Friday April 15th.
-The transfer, mehirat chametz, is accomplished by appointing an agent, in our case Rabbi Michael Klein, to handle the sale (see enclosed power of attorney form).
+The Torah prohibits the ownership of Chametz (leaven) during Pesah.
+Therefore, we arrange for the sale of the Chametz to a non-Jew.
+The sale of Chametz must be completed this year by Monday April 22nd, 2024 by 11AM.
+The transfer, mehirat Chametz, is accomplished by appointing an agent, in our case Rabbi Michael Klein, to handle the sale (see enclosed power of attorney form).
 It is a valid and legal transfer of ownership.
 At the end of the holiday, the agent arranges for the reversion of ownership after havdala.
-If ownership of the chametz was not transferred before the holiday, the use of this chametz is prohibited until after havdala as well (chametz she-avaralav ha-Pesah,).
+If ownership of the Chametz was not transferred before the holiday, the use of this Chametz is prohibited until after havdala as well (Chametz she-avaralav ha-Pesah,).